 All nominations should be routed through proper channel and as per the attached APO bio data form.
 The nominations received after the last date will not be considered.
+It is the responsibility of the candidates to complete all the official formalities required by their organizations/department before proceeding abroad.

-You are requested to send nominations by e-mail (application in pdf format) and hard copy by post.
+It is requested to send nominations by e-mail (application in prescribed excel format) and one hard copy by post along with the covering letter of the competent authority on company's letter head.
 All information pertaining to nominations will be treated as confidential and classified.
 The nominated officers may be invited as a faculty in programs on the relevant subject/s, organized by NPC.